 The littlest New Yorkers all deserve the same opportunities for health.
-In Sheepshead Bay, the rate of preterm births, a key driver of infant death, and the teen birth rate are both lower than the Brooklyn and city rates.
+In Bay Ridge and Dyker Heights, the rate of preterm births, a key driver of infant death, and the teen birth rate are both lower than the Brooklyn and citywide rates.
+The percentage of elementary school students in Bay Ridge and Dyker Heights who miss 20 or more school days is one of the lowest in the city.